 Well, that one’s obvious.
 Good material makes your roller skate wheels last longer.
 Usually, reputable brands use a good material for wheels.
-However, there are a lot of wheels out there that aren’t made that much of a good material.
+However, there are a lot of wheels out there that aren’t made that much of good material.
 Most roller skate wheels are made of polyurethane.
-Also, plastic wheels are going to wear out on your first day skating.
+Also, plastic wheels are going to wear out on your first day of skating.
 So don’t buy them.

 Try to invest in some good quality wheels.
 It will make your skating smoother and fun and also save you loads of money in the long run.
 Investing in better quality is always better than buying cheap and regretting it later.

-Now, I’m not asking you to buy some fancy 100 dollar wheels.
-But you should at least invest in some 30 to 50 dollar wheels.
+Now, I’m not asking you to buy some fancy 100-dollar wheels.
+But you should at least invest in some 30 to 50-dollar wheels.

 3. Indoor vs. Outdoor Wheels

 As I’ve said before, indoor wheels last way longer than outdoor wheels.
 Indoor wheels are harder, and more durable, while outdoor wheels softer.
 Similarly, indoors are smooth and flat, while outdoor surfaces take a lot from your wheels.

 A lot of people have just one set of wheels and use them to skate both indoors and outdoors.
 If you’ve got hybrid wheels, then it’s a different story.
 However, don’t use indoor wheels outdoors or vice versa.
 This will wear out your wheels more than ever.
 Keep a set of both indoor and outdoor wheels at home and switch whenever you need to.

 Skating surface plays the biggest role in shortening the lifespan of your roller skate wheels.
 Smooth surfaces really are a haven for your wheels.
 That is the main reason why indoor wheels last longer than outdoor wheels.